 covid 19 virus

-COVID-19 Information for Schools, Child Cares and Families
+COVID-19 and Respiratory Illness Information for Schools, Child Cares and Families

 Complete the

-Children, staff, and visitors should screen daily before going to school/child care.
-If your child is sick, they should stay home until they can pass the screening tool.
-Complete your screening using the School and Child Care Screening Tool
+If your child is sick, they should stay home until they can pass the assessment tool.

 As of November 2022 – Masking Update

 Although masking is no longer mandated by the Ontario Government, we know that masking reduces the risk of spreading illness.
-The Chief Medical Officer of Health is strongly recommending that Ontarians wear a well-fitted mask in all indoor public settings, including in schools and in childcare settings.
+The Chief Medical Officer of Health continues to strongly recommending that Ontarians wear a well-fitted mask in all indoor public settings, including in schools and in childcare settings.
+Wearing a mask, even if you are the only one, is an effective way to reduce the risk of getting infected.

 Children aged two to five should only wear a mask with supervision if they can safely tolerate masking and can put it on and take it off (children under age 2 are exempt from wearing masks).